OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

 The `vmnic` element supports the following attributes:

-- `interface`: **mandatory** interface ID for the VM's network interface.
+- `interface`: **Mandatory** interface ID for the VM's network interface.

-- `driver`: optionally the driver which will be used can be specified
+- `driver`: An optional driver.

-- `mac`: this interfaces' MAC address
+- `mac`: The MAC address of the specified interface.

-- `mode`: this interfaces' mode.
+- `mode`: The mode of the interface.

-Note that {kiwi} will **not** verify the values that are passed to these attributes, it will only paste them into the appropriate configuration files.
+Note that {kiwi} doesn **not** verify the values of the attributes, it only inserts them into the appropriate configuration files.

 Specifying Disks and Disk Controllers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The `vmdisk` element can be used to customize the disks and disk controllers for the virtual machine.
-This element can be specified multiple times, each time for each disk or disk controller present.
+This element can be specified for each disk or disk controller present.

-Note that this element is only used for `vmdk` and `ova` image formats.
+Note that this element is used for `vmdk` and `ova` image formats only.

-The following example adds a disk with the ID 0 using an IDE controller:
+The following example adds a disk with the ID 0 that uses an IDE controller:

 .. code:: xml